Ryan-Elias/StellarisMods/README.md

  - Space Elevator (Reduces district, buildings, starbase modules, and starbase builing construction costs by 10%)
  - Military Nepotism (Ship Fire Rate +20%, Corvette Build Speed +20%, Fleet Command Limit +15)

+## Origins
+- Close Neighbors (Begin the game with a primitive civ of the same species in your homesystem)

 # TODO:
+ - Add Images to the Close Neighbor Origin

 # Changelog